Chișinău: Economy

 Historically, the city was home to fourteen factories in 1919.
 Chișinău is the financial and business capital of Moldova.
 Its GDP comprises about 60% of the national economy reached in 2012 the amount of 52 billion lei (US$4 billion).
 Thus, the GDP per capita of Chișinău stood at 227% of the Moldova's average.
 Chișinău has the largest and most developed mass media sector in Moldova, and is home to several related companies ranging from leading television networks and radio stations to major newspapers.
 All national and international banks (15) have their headquarters located in Chișinău.

-Notable sites around Chișinău include the cinema Patria, the new malls Malldova, Megapolis Mall and best-known retailers, such as N1, Fidesco, Green Hills, Fourchette and Metro.
-While many locals continue to shop at the bazaars, many upper class residents and tourists shop at the retail stores and at Malldova.
-Elăt, an older mall in the Botanica district, and Sun City, in the center, are more popular with locals.
+Notable sites around Chișinău include Cineplex Loteanu, the new malls MallDova, Port Mall, and best-known retailers, such as N1, Linella, Kaufland, Fourchette, and Metro.
+While many locals continue to shop at the bazaars, many upper class residents and tourists shop at the retail stores and at MallDova.
+Jumbo, an older mall in the Botanica district, and Sun City, in the centre, are more popular with locals.

 Several amusement parks exist around the city.
-A Soviet-era one is located in the Botanica district, along the three lakes of a major park, which reaches the outskirts of the city center.
-Another, the modern Aventura Park, is located farther from the center.
-A circus, which used to be in a grand building in the Râșcani sector, has been inactive for several years due to a poorly funded renovation project.
+A Soviet-era one is located in the Botanica district, along the three lakes of a major park, which reaches the outskirts of the city centre.
+Another, the modern Aventura Park, is located farther from the centre.
+The Chișinău State Circus, which used to be in a grand building in the Râșcani sector, has been inactive for several years due to a poorly funded renovation project.